gustavolaux/promise-queue-manager/README.md

 ## Why use this module?

-Sometimes you have to do some large processing using a promise list and you don't want to `Promise.all` then because it will load all the promises into memory and will stop when some error occur.
+Sometimes you have to do any large processing using a promise list and you don't want to `Promise.all` then because it will load all the promises into memory and will stop when any error occur.
 This package can help you with that!
-You can specify concurrence and set if it can continue processing even if some error occur.
+You can specify concurrence and set if it can continue processing even if any error occur.
 It has zero external dependencies and uses `EventEmitter` to control event flow.

 ## Usage

+### Demo

+You can access a repl demo [here](https://repl.it/@gustavolaux/promise-queue-manager-demo)

 ### Setup